Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 - Swivel chairs now can swivel.
 (Improved by adding acceleration, deceleration, and inertia.)
 - The bladderfish description now mentions it can be used as a source of oxygen.
 - Breaking outcrops requires a tool.
+- Newly crafted power cells now match the charge of the batteries used to craft them.
+(Improved by supporting any number of batteries instead of hardcoding to 2.)

 ### Completed (New Features)
 - Randomizes the size of certain creatures.
 (Check Tweaks.cs#L81 for a list of them.)